scottlet/gulp-express-livereload/README.md

 Requires global gulp and gulp-cli to be installed

 Also requires node/npm, obvs.
-4.x or above.
+12.x or above.

-If you have homebrew installed on OSX this is as simple as `brew install node6-lte`.
+If you have homebrew installed on OSX this is as simple as `brew install node`.

 If you don't have homebrew on OSX, visit [http://brew.sh](http://brew.sh)